Application for a Grant—Individual

 Most institutions or organizations have an internal deadline date that is earlier than SSHRC’s deadline date.
 Make sure you allow enough time to obtain feedback from your administrator before the application deadline.

-After SSHRC receives your completed Connection Grants form, the data provided in your application and CVs are transferred to SSHRC's corporate database.
+After SSHRC receives your completed application form, the data provided in your application and CVs are transferred to SSHRC's corporate database.
 SSHRC will acknowledge receipt of your electronic application form, and will assign you an application number.
 Please cite this number in all correspondence with us.

-Even though the electronic submission process includes appropriate controls and checks to ensure validation of the information by the institution or not-for-profit organizations’ administrators before it is submitted to SSHRC, note that applicants will have to follow the internal approval process in place at their institution or not-for-profit organization, as specified by the relevant authorities.
+Even though the electronic submission process includes appropriate controls and checks to ensure validation of the information by the institution's or not-for-profit organization's administrators before it is submitted to SSHRC, applicants will have to follow the internal approval process in place at their institution or not-for-profit organization, as specified by the relevant authorities.